 The final performance of the night - Tamera Foster's rendition of Beyonce's Listen - split the judges.

 Louis said she "stole the show" as Sharon told her: "You have everything going for you.
 However, I would like to hear more soul."

 Gary warned her not to "impersonate" Beyonce, but Nicole praised her for having the "balls to take it on".

-One act is due to be eliminated on Sunday's show.
+One act is due to be eliminated on tonight's show.